FractalResonance/Framework/CONTRIBUTING.md

 # Contributing to the Fractal Resonance Cognition Framework

 Thank you for your interest in contributing to the Fractal Resonance Cognition (FRC) Framework!
 This document provides guidelines for contributing to this project.
-By participating, you agree to abide by both these contribution guidelines and our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Ways to Contribute

 There are several ways you can contribute to the FRC Framework:

+1. **Theoretical Extensions**: Develop mathematical extensions to the FRC operator or related formalism
-1. **Research Applications**: Apply the FRC framework to new domains or systems
+2. **Applications**: Apply FRC to new domains and document findings
-2. **Mathematical Extensions**: Extend or refine the mathematical formalism
-3. **Code Implementation**: Develop algorithms, simulations, or visualizations
+3. **Code Implementations**: Develop software that implements FRC principles
-4. **Documentation**: Improve explanations, examples, or tutorials
+4. **Documentation**: Improve explanations of existing concepts
-5. **Bug Reports**: Report errors or inconsistencies in papers or code
-6. **Feature Requests**: Suggest new directions or applications
+5. **Visualization**: Create visualizations that help explain FRC concepts
+6. **Experimental Design**: Propose experiments to validate FRC predictions

 ## Contribution Process

-### For Researchers and Theorists

-If you're applying FRC to new domains or developing theoretical extensions:

-1. **Initial Inquiry**: Open an issue with a brief outline of your proposed research
-2. **Discussion**: Engage with community feedback and suggestions
-3. **Development**: Develop your research independently or in collaboration
-4. **Submission**: Submit your work as a formal proposal using the pull request template
-5. **Review**: Your submission will undergo peer review by project maintainers
-6. **Publication**: Approved work may be included in the repository with proper attribution

-### For Code Contributors

-When contributing code implementations, simulations, or visualizations:

-1. **Fork the Repository**: Create your own fork of the project
-2. **Create a Branch**: Make your changes in a new branch
-3. **Follow Style Guidelines**: Maintain consistent coding style with existing code
-4. **Write Tests**: Include appropriate tests for your code
-5. **Document Your Code**: Include clear comments and documentation
-6. **Submit a Pull Request**: Reference any related issues

-### For Documentation Contributors

-To improve documentation:

-1. **Identify Gaps**: Find areas where documentation could be improved
-2. **Make Focused Changes**: Submit small, specific improvements
-3. **Follow Format**: Maintain consistent style and formatting
-4. **Submit a Pull Request**: Explain the rationale for your changes

-## Intellectual Property and Licensing

-By contributing to this project, you agree that:

-1. Your contributions will be licensed under the same [CC BY-NC-ND 4.0 license](LICENSE) as the project
-2. You have the right to submit the contributions
-3. Substantial contributions may warrant co-authorship on future publications, at the discretion of the project maintainers
-4. Minor bug fixes or editorial changes will be acknowledged in release notes

-## Communication Channels

-- **GitHub Issues**: For bug reports, feature requests, and general discussion
-- **Email**: For private inquiries, contact publish@fractalresonance.com
-- **Website**: For public resources and updates, visit [fractalresonance.com](https://fractalresonance.com)

-## Review Process

-All contributions will undergo review before acceptance.
-The review process includes:

-1. **Initial Screening**: Checking for completeness and relevance
-2. **Technical Review**: Assessing correctness and consistency with the FRC framework
-3. **Quality Assessment**: Evaluating clarity, organization, and implementation quality
-4. **Final Decision**: Acceptance, request for revisions, or rejection

-## Recognition

-Contributors will be recognized based on the nature of their contributions:

-- **Major Contributors**: Listed as co-authors on relevant publications
-- **Minor Contributors**: Acknowledged in papers and repository documentation
-- **Code Contributors**: Credited in code comments and documentation
-- **Documentation Contributors**: Acknowledged in release notes

-Thank you for contributing to the advancement of the Fractal Resonance Cognition framework!

----

-© 2025 Hadi Servat, All Rights Reserved
+### For Papers and Major Theoretical Contributions

+1. **Initial Contact**: Email research@fractalresonance.com with your proposed contribution
+2. **Discussion Phase**: Engage in discussion about the theoretical implications
+3. **Draft Submission**: Submit a draft of your paper as a pull request or via email
+4. **Review Process**: Your contribution will be reviewed by the FRC research team
+5. **Publication**: Upon acceptance, your contribution will be added to the appropriate section

+### For Code and Documentation

+1. **Fork the Repository**: Create your own fork of the FRC Framework repository
+2. **Create a Branch**: Make a branch for your contribution
+3. **Make Changes**: Implement your changes following the style guidelines below
+4. **Test**: Ensure your contributions work as expected
+5. **Submit a Pull Request**: Create a pull request describing your changes
+6. **Review Process**: Your PR will be reviewed by the maintainers
+7. **Merge**: After approval, your contribution will be merged

+## Style Guidelines

+### Code

+- **Python**: Follow PEP 8 style guidelines
+- **Notebooks**: Include markdown explanations with LaTeX for equations
+- **Documentation**: Include docstrings and comments explaining the connection to FRC principles

+### Papers

+- **Format**: Use Markdown with LaTeX for equations
+- **Equations**: Follow the notation conventions established in FRC 100.001
+- **Citations**: Include DOIs where available
+- **Structure**: Include Abstract, Introduction, Methods, Results, Discussion, and References

+## Licensing

+By contributing to this repository, you agree that your contributions will be licensed under the same license as the project (CC BY-NC-ND 4.0).
+For code contributions, unless explicitly stated otherwise, the code is licensed under the MIT license.

+## Community Standards

+All contributors are expected to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).
+Please ensure you've read it before participating.

+## Questions?

+If you have any questions about contributing, please email publish@fractalresonance.com or open an issue in the repository.

+Thank you for your interest in advancing the Fractal Resonance Cognition framework!

+## Contributor Recognition

+Significant contributors will be acknowledged in relevant publications and on the fractalresonance.com website.
+We believe in giving proper credit to all who help advance this framework.